iamseeley/falbulous-minimovie/README.md

 # Falbulous MiniMovie

-🎞️ Create mini movies from text scenes using Fal's [AnimateDiff Turbo API](https://fal.ai/models/fast-animatediff-t2v-turbo) and [ffmpeg-wasm](https://ffmpegwasm.netlify.app/) for video concatenation.
+🎞️ Create mini movies from text using Fal's [AnimateDiff Turbo API](https://fal.ai/models/fast-animatediff-t2v-turbo) and [ffmpeg-wasm](https://ffmpegwasm.netlify.app/) for video concatenation.

 ## How it works